andrei-migunov/FYS-Aesthetics-of-Computing/schedule.md

 Oct 8 | Registration Information

-Meet in Sheslow Auditorium, again (time TBD, will let you know in class.)
+Meet in Olmsted Conference Rooms 312/313, at the usual time.

 ____________________________________